-Step 4: Toss squash with onion mixture, pasta, goat cheese, basil, and pumpkin seeds
+Step 4: Toss squash with onion mixture, pasta, goat cheese, fresh basil, and candied pumpkin seeds

 If you haven’t jumped on the butternut squash train yet, i’m telling you, now is the time.
 I literally cannot wait to make this dish again and i’m so pumped for you to try it.
 Please share with me if you do!
 I love hearing from you guys.